 If this is the first time you come across the term POUR, we highly recommend reading our article What is POUR and Why is it Critical to WCAG Standards?.

-Other UK Web Accessibility Legislation
+UK Web Legislation

 It is also important to note that the United Kingdom itself has accessibility laws in place and that, even if you’re exempt from the EAA, being compliant with these regulations is not optional.